Chart Color Schemes

 Lugarno is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lugarno, as per the latest Census evaluation, 92.8% of dwellings were houses, with the remaining 7.2% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Lugarno's dwelling structure, as per the latest Census, consisted of 92.8% houses and 7.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasted with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
 Home ownership in Lugarno stood at 48.0%, with mortgaged dwellings at 43.0% and rented ones at 9.1%.
-The median monthly mortgage repayment was $3,000, higher than Sydney metro's average of $2,427.
-Meanwhile, the median weekly rent in Lugarno was $560, compared to Sydney metro's $470.
-Nationally, Lugarno's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $3,000, higher than Sydney metro's average of $2,427.
+The median weekly rent figure for Lugarno was $560, compared to Sydney metro's $470.
+Nationally, Lugarno's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing